Lyndon Harris

 Additionally, he acts in a range of Proceeds of Crime Act 2002 matters, both following conviction in relation to Part II of the Act (including at the enforcement stage) and in relation to the civil powers in Part V of the Act.
 Recent instructions have included cases involving applications for account freezing orders (R. (National Crime Agency) v Westminster Magistrates’ Court [2022] EWHC 2631 (Admin)), forfeiture, confiscation orders where the benefit figure runs to many millions and the enforcement of such orders.

 Lyndon also accepts instructions in matters where public and criminal law intersect.
-His recent instructions in judicial review cases involving unlawful detention, prisoner transfer agreements and decisions of prosecuting authorities and criminal courts.
+His recent instructions in judicial review/case stated matters involving unlawful detention, prisoner transfer agreements and decisions of prosecuting authorities and criminal courts.
 Additionally, he is instructed in cases involving civil proceeds of crime matters (such as those concerning account freezing orders), sanctions and regulatory matters.

 Lyndon is frequently instructed to advise individuals and corporations on a range of matters, including criminal (where proceedings are live and where they are contemplated), regulatory matters and civil matters where there is an intersection with the criminal law.